 Kari, Joel’s mom, shared “I wish everyone could see their smiles.
 There can’t be a price tag on hope.”
 She continues, “as a parent, everyone was telling me all the things that Joel could not do.
 When we arrived at Little Bit, they really believed in him.
 Once a week there was a place that we could go that believed in Joel.
 When someone uses language that expresses “we believe in you” you get different results.”

-Each week, over 230 children and adults with disabilities like autism, cerebral palsy, and multiple sclerosis come to Little Bit for adaptive riding.
-They welcome riders of all levels, whether they are interacting with a horse for the first time or training for the Paralympic Games.
-The staff and volunteers at Little Bit believe in every rider that comes to their facility, and the instructors that work with the riders focus on what the riders needs most to elevate and improve their lives.
+Each week, over 230 children and adults with disabilities like autism, cerebral palsy, and multiple sclerosis come to Little Bit for hippotherapy and adaptive riding.
+They welcome riders of all levels, whether they are interacting with a horse for the first time or training for the Special Olympics.
+The staff and volunteers at Little Bit believe in every rider that comes to their facility, and the therapists and instructors that work with the participants focus on what each needs most to elevate and improve their lives.

 Check out the website below to learn more about Little Bit and support their incredible organization.